NethermindEth/nethermind/docs/source/platforms.rst

  - macOS `Details <https://docs.microsoft.com/en-us/dotnet/core/install/dependencies?tabs=netcore31&pivots=os-macos/>`_
     - High Sierra (10.13+)
  - Linux `Details <https://docs.microsoft.com/en-us/dotnet/core/install/dependencies?tabs=netcore31&pivots=os-linux/>`_
-    - **(versions 1.2.0 to 1.3.6 of Nethermind do not work properly with non-Ubuntu and non-Alpine Linux distros - fix is on the way)**
     - Red Hat Enterprise Linux	6, 7, 8	x64 (not tested by us)
     - CentOS	7+	x64 (not tested by us)
     - Oracle Linux	7+	x64 (not tested by us)